MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Tangent Kernel: 2023

+- A Spectral Condition for Feature Learning. [[paper]](https://arxiv.org/abs/2310.17813)
+  - Greg Yang, James B. Simon, Jeremy Bernstein.
+  - Key Word: Feature Learning; Spectral Normalization; Parametrizations for Wide Neural Networks
+  - <details><summary>Digest</summary> This abstract discusses the motivation to train larger neural networks and the importance of feature learning.
+It highlights that scaling the spectral norm of weight matrices and their updates is key to achieving feature learning.
+This approach differs from common heuristics based on Frobenius norm and entry size.
+The abstract also introduces the concept of "maximal update parametrization" and aims to provide a solid conceptual understanding of feature learning in neural networks.

 - On the Neural Tangent Kernel of Equilibrium Models. [[paper]](https://arxiv.org/abs/2310.14062)
   - Zhili Feng, J.Zico Kolter.
   - Key Word: Neural Tangent Kernel; Deep Equilibrium Models.